FPT: a Fixed-Point Accelerator for Torus Fully Homomorphic Encryption: Compact fixed-point representation

 One prior implementation proposing a custom hardware format for TFHE's FFTs is MATCHA~\cite{DBLP:conf/dac/0001LJ22}, who propose to use (integer) Dyadic-Value-Quantized Twiddle Factors (DVQTFs).
 Our fixed-point parameter analysis improves on MATCHA's in two key ways:

-First, MATCHA only considers the bitwidth of twiddle factors, and set a uniform bitwidth (either 38-bit or 64-bit) that is employed throughout their external product calculations.
-Our analysis instead shows that different intermediate variables can profit from different fixed-point representations, allowing for an overal smaller resource utilisation (\cref{fig:accuracy}, \cref{tab:fpparams}).
+First, MATCHA only considers the bit width of twiddle factors, and set a uniform bit width (either 38-bit or 64-bit) that is employed throughout their external product calculations.
+Our analysis instead shows that different intermediate variables can profit from different fixed-point representations, allowing for an overall smaller resource utilization (\cref{fig:accuracy}, \cref{tab:fpparams}).
 Moreover, our analysis allows us to quantize $BK$ smaller than other parameters, limiting both on-chip $BK_i$ buffers and off-chip bandwidth.

 Second, in MATCHA, instead of measuring the noise variance, the authors conduct $10^8$ tests for a parameter set to test if there are no decryption failures at the end of bootstrapping.
 The downside of this approach is that it becomes expensive when multiple parameters have to be set.
 Furthermore, this methodology does not give exact values of the failure probability, as one only has the information that no errors were found in $10^8$ tests.
 Our approach of measuring the approximation noise and matching it with the theoretical noise bounds provides for a more rigorous and lean design.
+By setting the fixed-point parameters appropriately, we can guarantee that the failure probability is arbitrarily close to the theoretical bound and floating-point implementation, and thus does not affect bootstrapping failure probability.
+As the server operates only on public data, moving to a carefully-tuned fixed-point representation does not affect the scheme's security.

 Finally, we note that there are other intermediate variables that could be optimized, for example, the widths of the twiddle factors in the FFT calculations.
 We heuristically set them to the width of the intermediate variables minus 4, which gave a good balance between failure probability and cost as also explained in \cref{sec:streamingFFTs}.
 Interesting future work could include a full search over all possible parameters, which could result in improved fixed-point parameters over our heuristic approach.